indirakalagara/emission-factor-mgmt/readme.md

 2. If not,  look for available emission factors published for the regions, country, continent and global in sequence.
     <img src="images/EM_Highlevel.png">

-When the organization has operations spread across multiple regions / continents, it will be quite tedious and error prone process to find the applicable emission factor.
-And also, the organization may have other crieterias to consider like whether to apply the factor based on factor publishing date or effective date.
+Apart from what we see in the above diagram,  the organization may have other crieterias to consider like chosing custom factors or standard factors, factor publishing date or effective date,etc.

-### 5.1.2 Factor Selection Algorithm in Envizi

-Envizi brings the value by automating the process to find the appropriate factor based by applying the Factor Selection Algorithm (FSA).
+When the organization has operations spread across multiple regions / continents, it will be quite tedious and error prone process to find the applicable emission factor with so many crieterias to align with.
+That's when Envizi brings the value by automating the process to find the appropriate factor based by applying the Factor Selection Algorithm (FSA).

-How does the Factor Set Algorithm (FSA) works?
+### 5.1.2 How does the Factor selection works in Envizi?

 Assuming the data is loaded into Accounts / meters and normalized as Monthly data, Envizi apply the factor selection algorithm (FSA), which basically filerts through the all available factors based on the following  five criterias: